Coronavirus - what it means for you

 If you don't have symptoms of COVID-19 but want general information, phone the free NHS inform helpline on 0800 028 2816.
 The helpline is open every day from 8am to 10pm.

-Overseas visitors to Scotland won't have to pay NHS charges for the diagnosis or treatment of coronavirus, regardless of residency status.
+Overseas visitors to Scotland don't have to pay to be diagnosed or treated for coronavirus on the NHS, whatever their residency status.
 Read about healthcare for overseas visitors on NHS inform.

 Caring for your mental health

-It’s important to take care of your mental health, and there’s support available to help you.
+It’s important to take care of your mental health, and support is available to help you.
 Get information on supporting your mental well-being on NHS inform.